 Again I am not accusing the Dalek Invasion of Earth of being a rip off of The Reign of the Robots, I just personally find it interesting seeing how stories can influence others.
 It was reading about Dan Dare’s influence on Doctor Who that got me interested in Dan Dare in the first place.

 I think where the Dalek Invasion of Earth differs from Reign of the Robots is that it is much darker and less epic.
-The limited budget of Doctor Who meant that it couldn’t possibly compete with Dan Dare and thus the Dalek Invasion of Earth doesn’t span many exotic locations across the entire solar system like The Reign of the Robots does.
+The limited budget of Doctor Who meant that it couldn’t possibly span the many exotic locations across the entire solar system like The Reign of the Robots does.

 However it does present us with a somewhat grimmer picture of life under an alien invasion.
 We see the full extent of the Daleks horrific experiments with the Robomen.
 The Robomen are people whose brains the Daleks have experimented on, and turned into living dead men.
 They are still awake underneath but they can’t control their own bodies.
 Eventually after a few weeks the Robomen have a complete breakdown and kill themselves.

-It was this aspect of his writing that arguably made him one of television’s most celebrated writers as he did things that shocked audiences such as the Daleks themselves who were seen by many people as too terrifying to be allowed on television and then of course his later series Blake’s 7 which featured unsympathetic, even villainous lead characters, main characters being framed for being pedophile’s and main characters regularly dying too.
+It was this aspect of his writing that arguably made him one of television’s most celebrated writers as he did things that shocked audiences such as the Daleks themselves, who were seen by many people as too terrifying to be allowed on television.
+Then of course there was his later series Blake’s 7, which featured unsympathetic, even villainous lead characters, main characters being framed for being pedophile’s and main characters regularly dying too.

 I feel that Reign of the Robots and the Dalek Invasion of Earth two fairly similar stories, both in many ways sum up all that was great about both Hampson and Nation, two pioneering science fiction writers as well as what was ultimately different in their approach even when exploring similar ideas and concepts.

 - This story ran from 22 February 1957 to 18 April 1958.
-Though that’s including the mini story “The Ship that Lived” which followed on directly from it.
-The Ship that lived has often simply been reprinted as a part of The Reign of the Robots.
+That’s also including the mini story “The Ship that Lived” which followed on directly from it.
+The Ship that Lived has often simply been reprinted as a part of The Reign of the Robots.